konsumer/ngInflection/README.md

 #### [foreign_key](https://github.com/dreamerslab/node.inflection#inflectionforeign_key-str-dropidubar-)

-Output a classy version of a string.
+Output a foreign_key version of a string.
 Use it like this:

 ```html
 {{ 'cool_thing' | foreign_key }} outputs cool_thing_id.